Bryan De La Cruz Preview, Player Props: Marlins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the sixth-ranked team ERA among all league pitching staffs (3.91).
+- The Brewers' 3.89 team ERA ranks fourth among all MLB pitching staffs.

-- Brewers pitchers combine to rank 21st in baseball in home runs given up (181 total, 1.3 per game).
+- The Brewers rank 21st in baseball in home runs surrendered (181 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.